joomlatools/joomlatools-vagrant/README.md

 For more options and background please refer to the [Vagrant docs](https://docs.vagrantup.com/v2/share/index.html).

-### SSH
+### Terminal

-You can also share SSH access.
+You can also share access to the terminal via SSH.
 There are two methods:

 1. With [tmate](https://tmate.io/): run the `tmate` command on the box and share the resulting ssh connection string.
 1. Using Vagrant's built-in [SSH sharing](https://www.vagrantup.com/docs/share/ssh.html) feature.